girls-whocode/eb3/SECURITY.md

 ## Reporting a Vulnerability

-Please use the issues tab to report any Vunerabilities, bugs, or features you find.
+Please use the issues tab to report any vulnerabilities, bugs, or features you find.